psycho-baller/eco-enlightened/README.md

 ## How we built it

 The browser extension follows you everywhere and tracks what you write.
-It then uses Algoriths and an LLM to determine the context of what you are writing about.
+It then uses Algorithms and an LLM to determine the context of what you are writing about.
 If the context is related to sustainability, it will show you a popup with information about the topic and personalized actions you can take to improve your impact on the environment.

 ## Challenges we ran into